Noratrieb/blog/content/posts/box-is-a-unique-type.md

 Now construct a box, get a pointer to it, and pass the two to the function.
 Run the program...

 ... and everything is fine.
 Let's run it in release mode.
 This should work as well, since the optimizer isn't allowed to change observable behaviour, and an assert is very observable.
-Run the progrm...
+Run the program...

 ```
 thread 'main' panicked at 'assertion failed: `(left != right)`